SigSegFault/rcsim/README.md

  * ability to add group of processes to simulation (processes of group run simultaneously)
  * ability to assign name to process/group of processes
  * ability to provide number of process instances to be respawned after member of group/lone process exits
- * ability to feed input from stdin to every spawned process.
+ * ability to feed input from stdin to every spawned process
+ * ability to add arbitrary number of I/O pressure generators for specific path on File System
+ * ability to add arbitrary number of CPU pressure generators
+ * ability to add arbitrary number of RAM pressure generators
  * synchronization of execution of piece of code in question for the first generation of processes
- * bunching of stdout/stderr from all the processes to buffer, prepending nice timestamp, with the ability to send output to stdout/stderr of the former process
+ * bunching of stdout/stderr from all simulated processes to buffer, prepending nice timestamp, with the ability to send output to stdout/stderr of the former process

-TODOs
+TODO
 =====
- * add I/O pressure generators
- * add CPU pressure generators
- * add RAM pressure generators
+ * more real-life examples
+ * reproduce bug with ZFS on FreeBSD, causing cache desynchronization, when writing to same parts of a file using both write() and mmap()

 Examples